MaxHenneberg/agata/README.md

 - Execute `docker-compose up`
 - If something like `started application in X seconds` appears for all APIs, they are ready to use.
 The frontend containers usually do not output anything.

+## Testing

+The automatic tests for flows can be started by switching to `/cordapp-lcl` and executing `./gradlew test`.

 ## Exemplary walk-through

 Below is a guide on how to run our business process from start to finish using the Postman collection (`xarda.postman_collection`) provided.